Full-Time MS & MBA Programs »

 Businesses today need leaders who understand data and analytics—and how to use them to solve complex and unstructured business problems.
 While a rigorous approach to analytical problem-solving has always been at the heart of Simon Business School’s curriculum, we’ve taken that focus a step further by offering the country's first STEM MBA option available regardless of a student’s specialization.

 Interested in how our STEM-designated MBA option is setting Simon and its students apart?
-Watch this video to learn more from Simon’s former Dean and Benjamin Forman Professor of Marketing—or download our white paper below.
+Watch this video to learn more from Simon’s former Dean and Benjamin Forman Professor in Marketing—or download our white paper below.

 STEM (Science, Technology, Engineering, and Math) designated degrees are highly sought after because they provide a competitive edge in the job market and the analytical skills needed to excel in today’s data-driven organizations.